Laim/MyHomeBoardPHP/README.md

 # TODO
 - Add option to change configuration without needing to edit file.
 - Add some form of security.
-    * Stop people from being able to send you delete links, and it delete your link
     * Password protect Link Management
 - Filter and order by options in Link Management